drbean/curriculum/tech/device/slides.md

 ## webchat.freenode.net

-Before Sunday 7 April 8pm, a chat session with your partner about what you will say to Dr Bean in Week 13.
+Before Sunday 7 May 8pm, a chat session with your partner about what you will say to Dr Bean in Week 13.

 ## The End